 This can be illustrated by comparing two recent dietary intervention studies — one studying Plastic-Derived Chemicals (Reus, Perdue) and the second of Ultra-Processed Foods (NIH/Hall).
 While the two studies were quite different in scope, size, and duration, they arrived at very similar results in the behavior of the high-sensitivity C-Reactive Protein (hsCRP) test as a clinical measure of intervention inflammation changes.

 The NIH/Hall study, “Ultra-Processed Diets Cause Excess Calorie Intake and Weight Gain,” was a 28-day trial published in the May 16, 2019 issue of Cell Metabolism and represented the most thoroughly documented dietary intervention published so far.
 In addition to documenting the association between Ultra-Processed Foods (UPFs) and weight gain from over-eating, the study was conducted in a dormitory setting to compensate for non-food environmental exposures, test subject compliance and differences in exercise, and metabolism.
 In addition, the study conducted an expensive battery of clinical tests (op. cit.
-Table 3) including hsCRP, insulin and the appetite peptides leptin, ghrelin, and adiponectin.
+Table 3) including hsCRP, insulin, and the appetite peptides leptin, ghrelin, and adiponectin.

 The Reus, Perdue six-day trial was far more limited in scope and sought primarily to determine whether hsCRP levels could be affected by Bisphenol A and other commonly associated Plastic-Derived Chemicals (PDCs).
-Extensive efforts conducted by investigators over a period of more than three years to determine which foods, sources, packaging and and preparation methods were least — and most — contaminated by PDCs.
+Extensive efforts conducted by investigators over a period of more than three years to determine which foods, sources, packaging, and preparation methods were least — and most — contaminated by PDCs.
 That work included efforts to:

 - develop a set of protocols and best practices to avoid PDC contamination in sourcing and preparation,

-- determine How the food chain gets contaminated with PFCs, and
+- determine how the food chain gets contaminated with PFCs, and

 - ascertain how food processing adds PDC contamination.

 Among the data and methods developed by the Reus, Perdue investigators in that pre-trial effort was the determination that fast, convenient, ready-to eat, and pre-prepared — Ultra-Processed — foods were the most contaminated by PDCs.
-For that reason UPFs were often chosen for the “contamination” leg of the study.
+For that reason, UPFs were often chosen for the “contamination” leg of the study.
 Intervention leg meals were “reverse engineered” to match the composition of the UPFs in order to make the”before and after” legs as identical as possible save for PDC contamination.

 Within days of the publication of the NIH/Hall study, Reus, Perdue investigators initially considered replicating the “before and after” selections of that extensive study and requested recipes.
 No response was ever made.
 A thorough examination of supplemental material from NIH/Hall failed to find recipes or any food sourcing and preparation details.